jhpyle/docassemble/_docs/config.md

 This setting can also be made on a per-interview basis by setting the [`tagged pdf` features setting].

+## <a name="default rendering font"></a>Changing the default font for rendering PDF fields

+When `pdf template file` is used with `editable: False`, [pdftk] is used to convert form fields to rendered text.
+The default font that [pdftk] uses may not have support for characters that you want to use.
+You can specify a different font for a particular `attachment` using [`rendering font`].

+To specify a font that should be used by default instead of [pdftk]'s Arial font, you can specify a `default rendering font` in the Configuration.

+{% highlight yaml %}
+default rendering font: /usr/share/fonts/truetype/msttcorefonts/Arial.ttf
+{% endhighlight %}

+For more information about what font file to use, see [`rendering font`].

 ## <a name="enable unoconv"></a>Using unoconv instead of LibreOffice for processing DOCX files

 Starting with system version 1.3.18, a [unoconv] listener is